magni-inter-pix/git-essentials/README.md

-# git-essentials / Git For Evertybode
+# git-essentials / Git For Evertybody
 this is a course to teach you how to use everyday git

 ## Deployment notesg